 After years on Arch Linux I got tired of remembering every tweak I’d made to get my system right after a fresh install.
 Dotfiles helped, but they never told the full story.
 NixOS fixes that: if it’s not in the config, it doesn’t exist.

-This post documents my setup: NixOS with flakes, Home Manager, the Niri window manager, and a Wayland-first desktop.
+This is the setup I ended up with: NixOS with flakes, Home Manager, the Niri window manager, and a Wayland-first desktop.

 Why Niri?